 As a child, I grew up visiting the jaw-dropping scenery of Cornwall every summer on family camping trips.
-With it’s long stretches of white sand beaches, year round opportunities for awesome surf and tropically warm, sunny weather during the summer months, Cornwall is ideal for the perfect trip away.
+With it’s long stretches of white sand beaches, awesome surf and tropically warm weather during the summer months, Cornwall is ideal for the perfect trip away.
 Having travelled the length of the country, I would confidently rate this as my favourite UK holiday destination.
 That is why I decided that I need to share its beauty and list the must-see places in Cornwall.

 Out of the numerous beautiful sights to see and activities that must be tried, here are my top 8 locations and things to do in Cornwall.